Providenciales Kayaking

 The greater area surrounding Mangrove Cay offers great paddling potential, and trip durations can range from about one hour to full-day adventures, depending on how much you’d like to explore.

-Points of interest include amazing beaches, mangrove wetlands, a Turks and Caicos rock iguana sanctuary, and marine life sightings ranging from turtles to small sharks, stingrays, fish, conch, and starfish.
+Points of interest include amazing beaches, mangrove wetlands, a Turks and Caicos rock iguana sanctuary, and marine life sightings ranging from turtles to starfish.

 Chalk Sound National Park

 Chalk Sound National Park is a sheltered marine lagoon in southwestern Providenciales.
 This highly scenic area has hundreds of small rocky islands in shallow turquoise water.
 There’s a wealth of sights to discover, including sea life, birds, an airplane wreck, old historical ruins, and blue hole underwater cave systems.
-On many of the larger islands, indigenous Turks and Caicos rock iguanas are found.
+On many of the larger islands, there are indigenous Turks and Caicos rock iguanas.

 Some local water sports businesses offer guided tours, and hourly paddleboard and kayak rentals are available at Las Brisas Restaurant on the southeastern side of the sound.